 Vietnam is a shopper’s paradise.
 There are so many great things to buy in Vietnam including food, souvenirs, clothes and artwork.
 This guide will introduce some of the many great items available for purchase, the best places to buy these items and what they will cost you.

 First-time travellers to Vietnam may find it difficult to know what ‘good’ prices are, so here are some tips:

 - Make sure you bring your bartering skills – this may seem a little strange at first but this is the norm in Southeast Asian culture.
 A rule of thumb is to pay around 40-50% of the first price offered.
 Always ask how much one item would cost first, then try to see if you can get a deal when buying two or more items.

-- For souvenir items, don’t buy them from the first place you see.
+- For Vietnam souvenir items, don’t buy them from the first place you see.
 Scope out the prices that the other stores are offering first.
 The chances are, the same or a very similar item will be available at the same market.

 - Remember 10k VND equivocates to about $0.43 USD, so don’t get too caught up haggling over a small amount of money.
 Use that time to enjoy your holiday.

 You can’t go to Vietnam without feasting away at the amazing dishes they have to offer.
 Even better, Vietnamese cuisine is amongst the healthiest in the world, utilising fresh herbs and vegetables.
 You won’t feel bloated after a meal which means you can get up straight after your meal and enjoy the rest of your holiday.